rust-lang/book/src/ch10-02-traits.md

 particular type.

-After implementing the trait, we can call the methods on instances of `NewsArticle` and `Tweet` in the same way we call regular methods, like this:
+After implementing the trait, we can call the methods on instances of `NewsArticle` and `Tweet` in the same way we call regular methods.
+Here's an example of how a binary crate could use our library crate:

 ```rust,ignore
 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/no-listing-01-calling-trait-method/src/main.rs:here}}